For either the Mobile Banking website or the Mobile Banking application, you will need a supported device with either a data plan or internet access.

 Generally, this occurs when the amount that you entered into the app was different from the amount written on the check.

 If there was a reject reason that you were able to resolve (e.g. image quality, missing endorsement, exceeded daily limit), you should be able to redeposit.
-If your check gets detected as a duplicate in our system, please contact us.
+If your check gets detected as a duplicate in our system, or was returned for any other reason after it was deposited, you will not be able to redeposit it via this channel.

 Deposits will be available in the app history for 5 days, and does not get updated for adjustments or rejects.
 Please refer to your email notifications for a detailed status.